b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 sco(s)
 ```

-OK, here to save us some typing a assigned long function names
+OK, here to save us some typing we assigned the long function names
-(`Htests.EqualVarianceTTest` and `Htests.pvalue`) to a shorter ones (`evtt` and
+(`Htests.EqualVarianceTTest` and `Htests.pvalue`) to the shorter ones (`evtt`
-`getPval`).
-Then we used them to conduct the t-tests and extract the p-values
+and `getPval`).
+Then we used them to conduct the t-tests and extract the
-for all the possible pairs to compare (we will develop some more user friendly
+p-values for all the possible pairs to compare (we will develop some more user
-functions in the upcoming exercises).
-Anyway, it appears that here any mouse
+friendly functions in the upcoming exercises).
+Anyway, it appears that here any
-species differs with respect to their average body weight from the other two
+mouse species differs with respect to their average body weight from the other
-species (all p-vaues are below 0.05).
+two species (all p-vaues are below 0.05).
 Or does it?

 ## Multiplicity correction {#sec:compare_contin_data_multip_correction}